 Thoughtful, informed callers are urged to phone Washington Journal for airing on the broadcast in order to help balance off numerous Journal callers dedicated to defaming Israel and the Jewish people.
 C-SPAN often later repeats on the same day one or more of the Journal 7-10 AM live segments including the phone calls.

-for on-air calls to Washington Journal
+Phone numbers for on-air calls to Washington Journal:

 using the Republican line, voice un-Republican sounding political positions.
 This usage of the Republican line is probably prompted by callers experiencing the much busier Democrat and Independent lines.
-Otherwise, contact C-SPAN at firstname.lastname@example.org, facebook.com/cspanwj or twitter.com/cspanwj.
+Otherwise, contact C-SPAN at firstname.lastname@example.org, https://facebook.com/cspan

 In recent years, the program has become a platform for anti-Zionist and anti-Semitic callers who are rarely, if ever, interrupted or challenged by the channels hosts.
 The themes of many such callers are the stereotypical charges of Jewish manipulation of U.S. foreign policy and the U.S. economy, and Israeli oppression of Arabs.
 The callers frequently promote anti-Zionist, anti-Semitic Web sites by name, encouraging listeners to visit.
-Among these are American sites as well as the Iran's PressTV site.
+Among these are American sites as well as Iran's PressTV site.

 Occasionally, guest speakers journalists, authors, academics, government officials offer information that counters these distortions and falsehoods.
 But C-SPAN hosts themselves almost invariably sit mute or even, at times, reinforce the bigoted rants.
 It's left to the occasional pro-Israel caller, sometimes self-identified Christians, to provide moments of rationality.
 No other ethnic or religious group has been subjected to such continuous and virulent defamation on the network.